Supereeeee/WFFGAN/README.md

 ## Results
-· The results of PSNR-oriented WFFGAN and perception-oriented WFFGAN on benchmark datasets are placed at ./results floder.
+· The results of PSNR-oriented WFFGAN and perception-oriented WFFGAN on benchmark datasets have been placed in ./results floder.

 ## Acknowledgement